boifromangye/boifromangye/README.md

 ### 안녕 👋🏻

-👀 interested in 📸 and 🖥.
 💻 learning Computer Engineering at TUKorea in ROK.
-⚽️ MADRIDISTA and goalkeeper player.
-🎧 listening to hip-hop, rock, R&B and BLACKPINK.
-⚾️ fan of SamsungLions.
 📣 speaking 한국어, English and Español.

 ### Show U what I got ⭐️